jaakkopasanen/AutoEq/results/Rtings/in-ear/Anker SoundCore Liberty Lite/README.md

-# Anker SoundCore Liberty Lite
+# Anker Soundcore Liberty Lite
 See [usage instructions](https://github.com/jaakkopasanen/AutoEq#usage) for more options and info.

 ### Parametric EQs